All staff, students and PhD Researchers are asked to consult the University advice which will be regularly updated regularly on this site.

 If you have a question which is not answered here, please submit a query and a member of staff will be in touch.Go to enquiry form

-Continuing your research work and extensions of time
+Continuing your research work

 I plan to continue to work on my PhD from home, but my rate of progress may be delayed as I will have additional caring responsibilities and/or will not have adequate workspace.